 Young Investigator Award

-Scientists eligible for this award will have been working in the area of developmental cognitive neuroscience for 7 years or less since their terminal degree.
+Scientists eligible for this award should be a member of the Flux Society and have been working in the area of developmental cognitive neuroscience for 7 years or less since their terminal degree (e.g. PhD, DPhil, MD).
 Caregiving leave or time spent in clinical training do not count toward the 7 year limit.

-- Nomination letter: The nomination letter should address how the nominee meets the criteria for excellence.
+- Nomination letter: The nomination letter should address how the nominee meets the criteria described above.

 - Three papers: Include three papers that should be emphasized in the evaluation